 - Additional Positions at AU

-- Associate Professor, Kogod School of Business, Information Technology & Analytics
+- Professor, Kogod School of Business, Information Technology & Analytics

 - Executive Director, Institute on Disability and Public Policy